MV & EE

 What I Live for

-MK Ultra (named for some dodgo CIA mind-control programme) released three albums over the course of their career, 1999's The Dream is Over being the last.
+MK Ultra (named for some alleged dodgo CIA mind-control programme) released three albums over the course of their career, 1999's The Dream is Over being the last.
 It could loosely be described as 'powerpop', although with a heavy streak of 'indie' and a largish helping of 'dullness'.
-It's all proficient enough, but ultimately rather boring, I'm afraid, the gloomy Darkness And The Silver Spoon possibly being the best thing here, and it isn't that great.
-The band's one claim to Planet Mellotron fame is the involvement of John Vanderslice, himself a dedicated 'Tron user.
+It's all proficient enough, but ultimately rather boring, I'm afraid, the gloomy Darkness And The Silver Spoon possibly being the best thing here, which isn't saying much.
+The band's one claim to Planet Mellotron fame is the involvement of John Vanderslice, himself a dedicated Mellotron user.

 Adam Cohen is credited with Mellotron and Chamberlin, but it must be buried fairly well in the mix, with only cellos (as against the real ones on the rest of the record), flutes and what have to be Chamby strings on I Miss The War.
 Overall, then, a rather unexciting slice of late-'90s indie, with little tape-replay work.
 Whoopee.